Media Database: The Ultimate Guide

 First you do the searching, then you build the lists, then it’s all about the…

-A database makes it simple to create multiple media lists – lists that you can use for different types of pitches or even to spin the same story in a different way to appeal to a niche list of journalists, eg. ones who write about business but have a personal interest in sports.
+A database makes it simple to create multiple media lists that you can use for different types of pitches or even to spin the same story in a different way to appeal to a niche list of journalists.

 By segmenting your database into focused lists of influencers who cover niche topics, your chances of getting coverage increases.
-The spray-and-pray method is passé and plain does not work.
+The spray-and-pray method is passé and does not work.
 Journalists are tired of getting pitches that don’t apply to them.
-As explained in our Media Matchmaker whitepaper, 73% of journalists responded that their number one pet peeve is PR pros not knowing their beat.
+As explained in our Media Matchmaker whitepaper, 73 percent of journalists responded that their number one pet peeve is PR pros not knowing the journalist’s beat.
 Nothing irks an influencer more than getting a mass email about something irrelevant to them.

-Lucky for you, today’s media databases further distinguish themselves from the Rolodexes of old by also being distribution platforms.
+Lucky for you, today’s media databases are further distinguished by also being distribution platforms.

 Another feature at this step is the mail merge option.
 You can personalize your email by inserting a unique first name, last name, outlet name, city, and Twitter handle.
-This customization is pretty standard in most every email marketing platform, but it’s worth mentioning; Statista reported in 2014 that the open rate for emails with a personalized message was 17.6%, compared to 11.4% without personalization (source).
+This customization is pretty standard in most every email marketing platform, but it’s worth mentioning.
+Statista reported in 2016 that the open rate for emails with a personalized message was 18.8 percent compared to 13.1 percent for emails without personalization.

-You are now the proud owner of an optimized pitch destined to earn you some kick-ass coverage.
+You are now the proud owner of an optimized pitch destined to earn you some awesome coverage.

 How to choose a media database

-If you’re doing any kind of PR work, you will have to keep track of contact information for a number of journalists and influencers.
+If you’re doing any kind of PR work, you will have to keep track of contact information for multiple journalists and influencers.
 But do you need to source a media database tool, or can you just keep track of your own lists?

-The answer to this age-old PR question will depend on a few things, but the biggest factor has to be the number of journalists and influencers you regularly contact – or hope to contact.
+The answer to this age-old PR question will depend on a few things, but the biggest factor is the number of journalists and influencers you regularly contact—or hope to contact.

 If you’re operating in a relatively small and local information economy, there is probably only a handful of journalists who would ever even consider covering your stories.
 If this is your situation, it’s safe to say you don’t need a professional grade media database solution.